Seasonal Depression and Winter Self Care… why it is so important.

 Having seasonal depression doesn’t mean you are Ebeneezer Scrooge or the Grinch.

 I know many people who LOVE the holiday season and still get pretty sad during this time of the year.
 The two don’t necessarily go hand-in-hand.

 There is nothing wrong with you if you feel sad during the holiday season.
 It just means that you need to take a little extra care of yourself.

-3. Using a Winter Self Care plan can give you something to look forward to
+1. Use a Winter Self Care plan to give you something to look forward to

 Having something to look forward to after work or school can literally make the rest of the day better.